 Requirements for a Bachelor’s Degree

-General Education Students must complete the Washburn General Education Core Requirements.
-Effective Fall 2024: Students transferring to Washburn, with an AA, AFA or AS degree from JCCC will be considered to have satisfied Washburn’s general education curriculum.
 Effective Fall 2024: Students who transfer to Washburn, without completing AA, AFA or AS degree will have courses evaluated on a course-by-course basis toward meeting Washburn requirements.
-To learn more about courses that satisfy Washburn general education requirements should refer to the tables in the Washburn General Education Core Requirements guide for course equivalents.
-Note: The Washburn General Education Core Requirements can be found at: Washburn General Education Core Requirements | |
+To learn more about courses that satisfy Washburn general education requirements, visit the Washburn General Education Core Requirements guide for course equivalents.

 CJ Course Equivalencies